tundish/blathnaid/blathnaid/book/chapters.rst

 The Blacksmith was already waiting for them.
 He saw straight away how lightly equipped Jack was.

 So he reached under the bench and pulled out a chunk of iron.
-Round in shape, it clanged and sang.
 He looked at it thoughtfully for a moment, before taking a rough brush to scrub away the rust.
+It was round in shape, and it clanged and sang.

 "You'll need that", said he, handing it to Jack.